-Multidisciplinary consortia will be established that will link together researchers across the breadth of biomedical, social, informatics and data sciences.
+Multidisciplinary consortia will link together researchers across the breadth of biomedical, social and data sciences, and people with lived experience of pain.
 This will build the foundation for a national programme supporting discovery and translational science.

 This programme will drive the development of new treatments by bringing together leadership, tools and resources to help unravel the complexity of pain.

-An online open access data platform will be established to provide a key resource for the national and international pain communities.
+An online safe access data platform, ALLEVIATE, will provide a key resource for the national and international pain research communities.

 Mapping pain complexity and uncovering the molecular and cellular basis of pain

-We will expand the capabilities established through the consortia by supporting additional research programmes aimed at generating critical new knowledge in mapping the complexity of pain.
+We will expand the capabilities established through the consortia and the ALLEVIATE data hub by supporting additional research projects aimed at generating critical new knowledge in mapping the complexity of pain.